johan162/hpdf_table/docs/GettingStarted.md

 construct the table.

-@note In order to make the examples robust and compatible with both Windows and Linux/OSX systems some conditional compile instructions are also used but we will not display them while discussing the basic usage to keep the focus on what matters.
+@note In order to make the examples robust and compatible with both Windows and Linux/OSX systems some conditional compilation instructions are also used, but we will not display them while discussing the basic usage to keep the focus on what matters.

 The full source for all example are available in the `examples/` directory as well as in the